EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/16_production/README.md

 → **Done when** `npm test` exits 0, `import.meta.env.VITE_API_URL` is `string` and not `any`, and you have grepped that staging URL out of the build yourself.

-### 5. Serving — `netlify.toml` (or `vercel.json`)
+### 5. Serving — `docker/nginx.conf` (or `docker/Caddyfile`)

-1. Add the history-mode fallback.
-2. Add the cache headers: immutable for `/assets/*`, `no-cache` for `index.html`.
-3. Deploy, open a deep link, and **hard-refresh** it.
-That single test catches the most common production bug in this whole chapter.
-4. *(Bonus)* Add the security headers and a CSP, in report-only first.

-No account?
-Do step 5bis instead — same three rules, same verification, no signup.

-→ **Done when** the fallback, the two cache rules and the hard-refresh test all hold on your deployment.

-### 5bis.
-Plan B — deploy it on your own machine

-> Do this step **even if you have a Netlify account**: it takes five minutes and
+A host does three things for a SPA that `vite build` cannot: the history-mode fallback, the cache headers, and keeping missing assets out of that fallback.
-> it is the only version of step 5 where you can see *what the host was doing for
+`netlify.toml` already holds them — read it *after* you are done.
+Here you write them yourself, and see *what the host was doing for you*.
-> you*.

 Start with the measurement that motivates the whole step.
 Serve the build the way you have been serving it all along, and check it: